Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/01-Plist-UserDefaults/Readme.md

 ## UserDefaults

-UserDefaults allows to store Strings, Numbers, Dates, Data and Arrays or Dictionaries
+UserDefaults allows us to store Strings, Numbers, Dates, Data and Arrays or Dictionaries.
+Keep in mind that it is a **small** amount of data what we should be storing in UserDefaults.

-Usually should be used to store user preferences, can be used to store small amount of persistent information.
+Usually it should be used to store user preferences, or anything as long as it's a small amount of persistent information.

+Every piece of data we store will have a unique *key*, if we try saving things with the same key, new data will only replace the old data.

 **Note:**

 Should never be used for sensitive data as its not encrypted (eg. Authentication Token, passwords).

-**Example - Storing a boolean indicating a user first downloaded(opened) an app**
+**Example - Storing a boolean indicating if a user first downloaded(opened) an app**

 ```Swift
 // Set